Skip to main content

 2 mentions Positive Neutral Negative

-The game is praised for its smooth performance and ease of play, though players should be cautious as mistakes can lead to rapid loss of lives.
+The game is praised for its smooth performance and ease of play, although players should be cautious as mistakes can lead to quick losses of lives.

 • “The game looks and runs smoothly and isn’t hard to play, but one slip, and those lives can disappear quickly.”